jeremenichelli/jeremenichelli.github.io/_posts/2016-07-07-building-a-component-based-app-react.md

 ---
-title: Building a component based app with React
+title: Building a component based app with&nbsp;React
 resume: Developers have been trying to find a solution to architecture on complex web applications.
 The most recent answer to that are components, divide the interface in smaller and autonomous blocks to conquer maintainability and scalability.
 ---